The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 By following these steps, you can create a robust SaaS sales strategy that drives customer acquisition and retention.

-SaaS Marketing Metrics to Track
+What SaaS Marketing Metrics Should You Track?

-What you can’t track, you can’t optimize.
-Your SaaS marketing campaigns may be getting great results, but there’s no way to know if you haven’t set relevant metrics and KPIs.
+Your SaaS marketing efforts may be getting great results, but there’s no way to know if you haven’t set relevant metrics and KPIs and a way of tracking them.
 These metrics help you determine the effectiveness of your marketing efforts, calculate ROI, and make changes if needed.

 Below are some important marketing metrics you should track regularly.